+Each state has child support guidelines that are based mainly on income.
+There are 28 different forms of income, where everything is considered as income.
 In Massachusetts, income only goes up to $250,000 and parenting time must be taken into consideration.
 College and medical insurance also are taken into consideration.
 Like always, though, it is important to know your court and know your judge!

 - If you’re not working to your full potential, a judge can attribute an additional amount of income to you, even if you’re not earning it.
-The judge can order you to pay based on what you could be earning, not what you are earning.
+The judge can order you to pay based on what you could be earning.

-In Massachusetts, income only goes up to $250,000 and consideration of parenting time is something that could make the child support go up or down.
+In Massachusetts, income only goes up to $250,000 and consideration of parenting time could make the child support go up or down.
 Furthermore, as of 2013, college costs were considerations that went into child support to a point where any support over the age of 18 is really looked at under the microscope.
 Medical insurance is something that is also going to be paid and co-pays are the responsibility of the recipient (the person receiving the child support) for the first $250 a year.
 Child support cases are fact-based.
 Know your judge because every judge has wide discretion and can interpret the law differently.